ak-coram/wayflan-mirror/doc/Client-API-Reference.md

 **Description:**

-A representation of a resource in the Wayland compositor.
+A representation of a resource in the Wayland server.
 All subclasses are an instance of __wl-interface-class__ except __wl-destroyed-proxy__.

 **Readers:**